A Gazetteer for the United States and Canada

 Census Data for Addison ...

-The most recent Census Estimate<1> was for 2017 and it gives Addison a population of 1,341 people.
+The most recent Census Estimate<1> was for 2017 and it gave Addison a population of 1,341 people.

 The community of Addison is located in Addison County.
 The 2010 Census gave Addison County a population of 36,821 people.
 This means that Addison had 3.72% of the county's total population, making it Addison's 8th most populous community.

-When the Census Bureau conducts a census for a community like Addison, they draw a boundary around the area in which they are going to conduct their count - this is called a sampling area (or a polygon).
+When the Census Bureau conducts a census for a community like Addison, they draw a boundary around the area in which they are going to conduct their count - this defines the sampling area (usually shaped as a polygon).
 The shape of the sampling area can be quite complex and it's important to keep in mind that the boundaries of the sampling area may or may not match the recognized boundaries of the community.

 Things like the population, area and housing for Addison reflect the sampling area.
-Since the shape of the sampling area and the actual boundaries of Addison might be slightly different, it's best to check with the U.S. Census Bureau if you need precision.
+Since the shape of the sampling area and the actual boundaries of Addison might be different, it's best to check with the U.S. Census Bureau to resolve any difference between the two.

 Addison County has a land area of 766 square miles [1,984.8 km²].
 At 41.53 square miles [107.6 km²], Addison has 5.42% of the county's total land area.

 Not only does the sampling area define boundaries, it also has a GPS location (latitude & longitude) that indicates a point within the sampling area (usually the center of the polygon, known as the centroid).
 At the time of the 2010 Census, the sampling area was located at: